-Middlesbrough Council has a 'no side waste', 'closed lid' refuse collection policy.
+Middlesbrough Council has a 'no side waste', 'closed lid' refuse (black bin) collection policy.
 This helps to make sure all collections are made in a safe way.
-It also minimises waste and landfill, reduces costs, and encourages better recycling.
+It also minimises waste, reduces costs, and encourages better recycling.
 Excess waste is unsightly, and damages the local environment.

 Excess refuse from one week can be put out for collection in your black bin on your next collection day (the following week), or taken to the Household Waste and Recycling Centre site at Haverton Hill.

 Hints and tips to avoid over-filling bins

 - If your black lid refuse bin is over-full, keep any items which won't rot or smell until your next refuse collection

 - Where possible, squash any non-recyclable items to save space in your black refuse bin

 - Make sure there's nothing that could go in your blue recycling bin or green garden waste bins instead